Neil Fingleton: Death

 Fingleton died on 25 February 2017, at the age of 36, at his home in Gilesgate.
-The cause of death has been reported by British media as heart failure.
+The cause of death has been reported by British media as heart failure; however his brother says he died of pneumonia in the documentary Big Smooth.
 He is survived by his mother and his two siblings.
 His funeral was held at Durham Cathedral on 17 March.